Legislation

 The Educational Choice for Children Act (ECCA)

 At Invest in Education, we believe now is the time for Congress to pass, and the President to sign, this important legislation.
-There’s no time to waste in addressing the learning loss our kids have suffered as a result of the pandemic.
+Passing nationwide school choice is essential to ensuring that students of all backgrounds and learning levels have access to the learning tools and support that they need to get the most out of their education and prepare for their future.

 Why the ECCA?